andrewjw/site/_posts/2011-09-27-beating-google-with-couchdb-celery-and-whoosh-part-1.md

 will show you how to create a search engine using standard Python tools like Django, Celery and Whoosh with CouchDB as the backend.

-<a href="http://celeryproject.org/">Celery</a> is a message passing library that makes it really easy to run
-background tasks and to spread them across a number of nodes.
-The most recent release added the NoSQL database
-<a href="http://couchdb.apache.org/">CouchDB</a> as a possible backend.
-I'm a huge fan of CouchDB, and the
-idea of running both my database and message passing backend on the same software really appealed to me.
+[Celery](http://celeryproject.org/) is a message passing library that makes it really easy to run background tasks and to spread them across a number of nodes.
+The most recent release added the NoSQL database [CouchDB](http://couchdb.apache.org/) as a possible backend.
+I'm a huge fan of CouchDB, and the idea of running both my database and message passing backend on the same software really appealed to me.
 Unfortunately the documentation doesn't make it clear what you need to do to get CouchDB working, and what the downsides are.
 I decided to write this series partly to explain how Celery and CouchDB work, but also to